-The purpose and vision of the United Methodist Church is "To make disciples of Jesus Christ for the transformation of the world."
+The mission of the United Methodist Church is "To make disciples of Jesus Christ for the transformation of the world."

-The specific mission of the Ortonville United Methodist Church (OUMC) faith community is, to "Shape lives, Share faith and Spread God's love..."
+Our mission here at Ortonville United Methodist Church (OUMC) is, to "Shape lives, Share faith and Spread God's love..."

 What United Methodists Believe

-The three fold nature of God is described in three persons Father, Son and Holy Spirit
+We believe in the three-fold nature of God as, Father, Son and Holy Spirit

 We believe in one God, who created the world and all that is in it.